Angle Grinder Pre-Use Inspection Checklist: Stay Safe Every Time

 How to Inspect an Angle Grinder?

-To inspect an angle grinder, check for physical damage, verify the power cord’s intact, test the switch, examine the grinding wheel for defects, and listen for unusual motor noises during operation.
-Safety’s key!
+To inspect an angle grinder, check for physical damage on the housing, verify the power cord is intact, test the on/off switch, examine the grinding wheel for cracks or chips, and listen for unusual motor noises during a brief test run.

 Conclusion